Fill your cold, winter months full of fun reading activities like this Polar Bear Sight Activity!

 - Paper Bag or Cardboard Box

-To get this word work activity ready, click on the button below and fill out the form.
+To get this word work activity emailed to you, fill out the form at the bottom of this page.

 Next, download and print the polar bear and fish cards that you want to use.